FAQs 6 months - 4 years

 What should I do if the interval between doses is shorter than recommended?

 If the second dose is given more than four days before the minimum interval this is not considered a valid dose.
-A further dose should be given at least eight weeks after the invalid dose.
+A further dose should be given at least 4 weeks after the invalid dose.

 Back to top